w3c/wai-curricula/content/content-author/labels-and-instructions.md

 {% include excol.html type="start" %}

-### Topic: Instructions
+### Topic: Error MEssages

 {% include excol.html type="middle" %}

-[Intro paragraph TBD].
+[Intro paragraph TBD]

 #### Learning Outcomes for Topic

 Students should be able to:

-* provide clear instructions about the overall purpose of the content
-* provide instructions about the current step and about the total number of steps in a multi-step process
-* ensure instructions are perceived both visually and non-visually
-* employ tools that:
+* explain how people with disabilities rely on error messages that communicate the problem and suggest possible fixes where possible
+* write error messages that communicate the problem by:
+  * identifying the field in error
-  * support the inclusion of instructions for overall content and for specific parts of the content
+  * specifying the cause of the error
-  * produce appropriate markup for instructions
+* suggest fixes for the errors when possible by providing:
+  * examples of expected input
+  * additional guidance for users to understand the required input

-#### Teaching Ideas for Topic
+### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 [TBD]

-#### Ideas to Assess Knowledge for Topic
+### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge: